eredden/Veeder-Root-TLS-Client/README.md

 ```

 You can see in the above snippet of me running the program that I type in the serial command to interact with the automatic tank gauge, and an unfiltered response is returned.
 Then, I use `exit` to terminate the connection and end the program.

-## To-Do

-This is a list of things I intend on changing or fixing in the program.

-- Validate server response using checksum at end of message.